 3. Collaboration - Collaboration is needed for product development.
-By having interaction with stakeholders, development team can deliver the best product.
+By having interaction with multiple teams and stakeholders, development team can deliver the best product.
 This principle focuses on the three core dimensions of collaborative work: awareness, articulation, and appropriation.

 4. Value-based prioritization - The fourth principle of Scrum highlights the framework's drive to deliver maximum business value in a minimum time span.
 This principle drives the structure and functionality of the entire framework.
 While prioritising, there are three factors that need to be considered- value, risk and dependencies.

 5. Time-boxing - The concept of "time-boxing" was introduced because Scrum treats time as a limiting constraint.
 Fixing a certain amount of time for each process and activity in a project ensured that the development process is more efficient.
 The duration of events is time-boxed.

 6. Iterative development - Iterative development helps to better manage changes and build products that satisfy customer needs.
 The iterative model allows enough flexibility to ensure that any requested change can be included as part of the project.
 User Stories may have to be written constantly throughout the duration of the project.

 Both Agile and it's framework, Scrum, rely on an iterative process, frequent client interaction, and collaborative decision making.
 The key difference between them is

 So, other than this one, there are also other differences between Agile and Scrum, such as: